BITSS/ACRE/docs/01-intro.md

 ## Recording the results of the exercise {-}

 You will be asked to record the results of their reproduction progress through each stage.

-As part of Stage 1:[Scoping](#scoping), they will be asked to complete [a first survey](https://berkeley.qualtrics.com/jfe/form/SV_8hLHNI6LGSYchEN), where you will declare the paper of choice and the specific output(s) on which you will focus for the remainder of the exercise.
-This step may also involve writing a brief 1-2 page summary of the paper.
-In Stage 2: [Assessment](#assessment), you will inspect the paper's reproduction package (raw data, analysis data, and code), connect the output to reproduce with its inputs, and assign a reproducibility score to each output.
-All this information will be recorded in a [standarized spreadsheet](https://docs.google.com/spreadsheets/d/1Uj5rEwSpFh_RXsmRhFnbz8cL88PUA5cRKp_38xV4eeE/copy?usp=sharing).
-In Stage 3: [Improvement](#improvements), reproducers will be asked you to record specific improvements and report potential changes in the level of reproducibility.
-Results from stage 2 and 3 will be recorded in a [second survey](ADD LINK).
-In a [third and final survey](ADD LINK) for Stage 4: [Robustness Checks](#robust) reproducers will help to track the different analytical choices and test possible variations.
+At *Stage 1:[Scoping](#scoping)*, complete **[Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_8hLHNI6LGSYchEN)**, where you will declare the paper of choice and the specific output(s) on which you will focus for the remainder of the exercise.
+This step may also involve writing a brief 1-2 page summary of the paper (confirm this with your instructor).

+At *Stage 2: [Assessment](#assessment)*, you will inspect the paper's reproduction package (raw data, analysis data, and code), connect the output to reproduce with its inputs, and assign a reproducibility score to each output.
+At *Stage 3: [Improvement](#improvements)*, you will try to improve the reproducibility of the selected outputs by adding missing files and documentation, and will report potential changes in the level of reproducibility.
+Use **Survey 2** to record your work at Stages 2 and 3.

+At *Stage 4: [Robustness Checks](#robust)* you will assess different analytical choices and test possible variations.
+Use **Survey 3** to record your work at this stage.